Table of Contents_

 After a while, you’ll need to learn what descaling a coffee maker is.
 It is a crucial step in cleaning your coffee maker.

 You will typically find an automatic espresso machine if you’re shopping around, but manual models are available.
 That said, there is little reason to opt for a manual espresso maker in modern kitchens.
 The kind of thermostat in the coffee maker might stay the same, but you should consider the distinct types of espresso machines.
+For those who prefer stovetop espresso over a plug-in machine, check out our comparison article of the Bialetti Venus vs Brikka stovetop espresso machines.

 A manual machine uses a manual pump to build pressure for the brew.
 It is labor-intensive and not recommended for most coffee drinkers.

 The semi-automatic espresso machine uses an electric pressure pump.
 However, you still need to grind your coffee beans and watch your brew time.
+With that said, using the right amount of grounds and coarseness will prevent your coffee machine from making weak coffee.

 In a full-automatic espresso maker, you need to grind and tamp your beans.
 That said, the machine automatically raises the pressure gauge and sets the brew time.